 See our webpage on Worried about someone’s mental health? for more information.

 Learning about BPD was the most important thing I did to help understand the pain that my partner was going through.
 I learned how to best help her in moments of extreme emotional pain.
 I am now able to de-escalate situations quicker, leaving my partner comforted instead of feeling distant.
 It has improved our relationship a great deal and brought us closer.

-- Getting help in a crisis by clicking here.
+- Getting help for someone in a mental health crisis

-- Suicidal thoughts.
-How to support someone by clicking here.
+- Suicidal thoughts - How to support someone

 Centre for Clinical Interventions

 This website is provided by the department of Health in Western Australia.
 They have some useful information sheets and a workbook for people who are experiencing problems with coping with their feelings.
 And for people experiencing distress.

 Provides information and support to people affected by personality disorders.
 It has an online support forum.